Covid-19 The Menopausal Woman and Virtual Visits

-However, it's important to not lose sight of how influential sex hormone levels are as a determinant of sexual attitudes and behavior.
+However, it’s important to not lose sight of how influential sex hormone levels are as a determinant of sexual attitudes and behavior.
 The catch-22 of low hormone levels that result in a diminished sexual interest is that there is no compelling need for those affected to remedy the situation, as they are usually quite content.
 Unfortunately, their partner may not be so content.
-Shared sexual intimacy in the context of a committed relationship enhances the existing spiritual bond and even subtle changes in pre-existing patterns of sexual behavior and response are readily discernable by a partner and can be a source of distress.
+Shared sexual intimacy in the context of a committed relationship enhances the existing spiritual bond and even subtle changes in preexisting patterns of sexual behavior and response are readily discernible by a partner and can be a source of distress.
 This can result in significant conflict in a relationship if their partner still has a good libido and a compelling need to continue to be sexual.
 If the woman believes that her decreased interest in being in sexual intimacy is an inevitable aspect of aging and is unrelated to her hormone deficiency this can be a problem.
 It bears repeating if you were sexual before your menopause and experienced loss of interest following your menopause it is almost certain you can regain your previous level of sexuality if you desire.

 I am reminded of a patient who was referred to me in the mid-80’s for treatment of Osteoporosis.
 She was a widow, about 60 years old and had been without the benefit of HRT for several years having experienced a natural menopause in her late 40’s.
 As part of her treatment program I prescribed a program of HRT.
 Her initial patient interview had revealed that she had a diminished sex drive and I mentioned that the HRT might increase her libido.
 She responded angrily, “I don’t care about that”.
 I continued to see her for follow-up care and about six months later she came in with a male friend, who had been her grocer, in tow.
 They looked like teenagers, faces flushed and holding hands as they revealed plans for their impending marriage.
 It was a very educational moment for me.
 Hormones, or lack of them are capable of having potent effects on sexual attitudes and behavior.